 “If we only look for it, we are surrounded by the beautiful always.
 Cherish it, love it.
 Take it into your hearts and it will be your very life.” —Adelia Armstrong Lutz

 Adelia’s Studio is the crown jewel of Historic Westwood.
-It is where Tennessee’s first professional female painter worked, displayed her paintings, inspired her students, hosted the Nicholson Art League and welcomed her closest circle of friends and family.
+It is where one of Tennessee’s first professionally recognized female painters worked, displayed her paintings, inspired her students, hosted the Nicholson Art League and welcomed her closest circle of friends and family.

 While Adelia occasionally painted portraits (especially of her children) and landscapes, her favorite subject matter was flowers, especially hollyhocks, which she also grew in her garden at Westwood.
 Her works were exhibited at expositions throughout the South and occasionally won various awards.
 Her paintings are currently part of the collections of the Knoxville Museum of Art, the East Tennessee History Center, and the Tennessee State Museum.
 The collection at Historic Westwood is the largest public gallery of her work and is on loan from the McClung Collection.

-Lutz did much of her work in her Studio in Westwood which consists of one long room resembling a cathedral, with a high ceiling and skylights.
-The walls are painted in Lutz’s preferred color of red.
-The studio’s fireplace contains tiles painted with the portraits of Lutz’s favorite authors.
+Lutz did much of her work at Historic Westwood in her studio, a grand room with a cathedral ceiling and skylights.
+The walls are painted in Lutz’s preferred color of red and the studio’s fireplace contains tiles painted with the portraits of Lutz’s favorite authors.

 Antique Lamp Collection